Vitae

 While in NYC I also wrote — again by night — the contents of what has become a voluminous, 4-part poetry book, The Irreveries.
 At the time, & retrospectively, my essay writing had become more poetry than art criticism.
 I made the conscious decision to distill the scattered ideas of my critical writing into philosophical fragments, prose poems, & lyric poetry.
 Included also in this major work is the earlier conceptual poetry & textual scores.

-Having abandoned an academic career, growing dissatisfied with the inauthentic careerism of the NYC art world, I eloped & moved to St Louis in 2015 ... after a trip to Bali to informally study gamelan.
+Having abandoned an academic career, & growing dissatisfied with the inauthentic careerism of the NYC art world, I eloped & moved to St Louis in 2015 ... after a trip to Bali to informally study gamelan.
 This was to be yet another fresh start.
 Perhaps I would prematurely retire from art altogether?
 I honed my carpentry skills, took a coding bootcamp, & tried other things.
 But ever the nocturne artist, I still wrote by night.
 Indeed, some of my best music started flourishing.
-I spent a great deal of time honing my symbolic composition program; after nearly 20 years of struggling with Max/Msp & other algorithmic environments, it finally started clicking & I was able to pursue the Third Ear & Sine Wave music I had abandoned due to technical incompetence years prior.
+I spent a great deal of time honing my symbolic composition program; after nearly 20 years of struggling with Max/Msp & other algorithmic environments, as well as just-intonation, it finally started clicking & I was able to pursue the Third Ear & Sine Wave music I had abandoned due to technical incompetence years prior.
 Much of this creative watershed had to do with being socially isolated & so thrust into solitude — which I rediscovered a love & real need for.
 Much of my aesthetic comportment is introspective, & I have always supported minor, lyrical art as an important aesthetic sensibility that is threatened by bombast & spectacle.
 By the end of 2016 I had published three new albums on excellent sound art labels, begat a new publication — Caesura, & had my first child.

 Feeling a dire lack of criticism in general, but mostly locally in St Louis, Caesura was an attempt to write proper art criticism, the kind I tried & perhaps failed to do earlier.
 Short music & exhibition reviews were to be priority, but we quickly became valued for our longer thoughtful essays.
 Much of my interest at this time was further clarifying the necessity of aesthetic experience in the 21st century, as well as some meta-criticism clarifying why criticism is important.
 Our roundtable after the 2016 election remains an important document of the era.
 Around this time I was also hired by The Pulitzer Arts Foundation to assist with the curation of Glenn Ligon's exhibition Blue Black, & the critical research that went into that exhibit was ultimately published in Caesura.
 Also from this time, & ahead of its time, was my essay on Art In The Age of AI, somewhat followed up by The Art of Gas.
 In 2020, when Caesura was flooded by a younger generation of artist-critics, I finally started publishing allegories, which I've always thought of as an exemplary form of criticism, such as the splendid Echo & Narcissus, & started teaching courses online, for instance the original Nietzsche's Aesthetics.
 With the new Caesura, I have also been co-curating one-day multimedia art exhibitions in St Louis with Janet Xmas, each of which features a dream house installation as well as paintings, sculptures, & performances by other regional artists.

 My goals for the foreseeable future are the construction of a Dream House — my own interpretation & original composition for the form — & the overdue publication of The Irreveries.
 Looking back over a quarter of a century of prolific creation, I feel the time is right to pursue more ambitious projects, such as the publication of what may be my only book (a la Leaves of Grass), & something equivalent to an artist's chapel.
 I am also at a point where I don't feel the need to make art for the public at large, but rather for those who are especially interested on a production level — other artists.
-In other words, I am about to embark on building my own school of thought!
+In other words, I am about to embark on building my own school of thought as an “artist’s artist”.
 To this end I am collaborating with local artists to found an art school, The Center for Aesthetic Research.
-I will be teaching my first class — Philosophy of New Music — in April 2024.
+I will be teaching my first class — Philosophy of New Music — in 2024.
 Strange as it might sound, for all my experience, I feel my best work is still ahead of me!